appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 # Bind Data to Widget Properties

-This page demonstrates how you can dynamically update widget properties using queries, JavaScript functions, and setter methods.
+This page shows how you can dynamically update widget properties using queries, JavaScript functions, and setter methods.
 There are several ways to bind data to widgets:

 * [Using query](#using-query)
 * [Using JS Objects](#using-js-objects)